 Brow lift: A surgical procedure in which the skin of the forehead and eyebrows is tightened to eliminate sagging eyebrows or correct frown lines between the eyebrows

 Chemexfoliation: See chemical peel.

 Chemical peel: A process in which a chemical solution is applied to the skin to remove dead skin cells and stimulate the production of new skin cells.
 This process is also called a chemexfoliation.

 Collagen: The major structural proteins in the skin that give the skin its strength and resilience

 Copper peptide: A common ingredient found in skin care products, copper peptide is used to promote and produce collagen and elastin in the skin.

-Crows feet: The fine lines found around the eyes, caused by muscles that attach to the skin.
-They can be made worse by sun exposure; however, smoking also contributes to their formation.
+Crow’s feet: The fine lines found around the eyes, caused by muscles that attach to the skin.
+They can be made worse by sun exposure and smoking.

 Debriding: The process of removing dead or devitalized tissue prior to reconstructive or cosmetic surgery